canonical/snapcraft/docs/intro.md

 # Next

-After introducing the key concept of snapcraft it is probably a good time to look at [the tutorial](tutorial.md) to see how it works for an example project.
+After introducing the key concept of snapcraft it is probably a good time to look at [the tutorial](your-first-snap.md) to create your first snap with snapcraft.